 For three nights Yeshua was in different Realms of Life, achieving the physical power to appear and disappear as he chose on the first day of the week, and in his renewed physical yet spiritual form he walked among them and ate with them for forty days.
 After he ascended into permanent Spiritual Presence, his talmideem returned to Jerusalem, where they gathered in constant prayer, stopping only to eat, sleep and eliminate waste from their bodies.
 They no doubt also fasted a great deal during those nine days until Shavuot, the day the WORD of G-D gave Torah, the Ten Commandments, to the Isra’elites.

 Pesakh honors the Passover of the Spirit of Death, and is celebrated every year on the 14th day of Nissan (Aviv) to mark the liberation of the Jewish people as they left Egypt, and several months later they celebrated at Sukkot, where they built tents as temporary shelters while they danced and sang for their freedom.
+(Note: October 7, 2023 was the final day of the celebration of Sukkot.)
 They traveled on toward Mount Sinai, where Moses’ wife and children, along with his in-laws, joined them at the place of his former refuge and solitude, also his Place of Holy Commitment.
 The anniversary of Pesakh passed, and Moses entered a Time of Anticipation for 49 days, which included betrayal of the people (golden calf), but on the 50th day, Shavuot, the WORD of G-D was finally given in Torah, the Ten Commandments.
 Christians call this day by the Greek term for 50 days, Pentecost.

 Yeshua was the Last Sacrificial Lamb of Pesakh successfully slain to wash away the sins of the people, for from that day the blood on the altar of the Temple no longer ran clear to forgive the sins of the children of Isra’el, but the blood from the wound in his side became Holy Water in its stead.
 Christians celebrate Lent during the 40 days before Easter, which changed with Julian and Gregorian calendars, as well as the full moon, but Jews and Messianic Jews celebrate the 49 days following Pesakh, counting the Omer, leading up to the Harvest of the First Fruits as well as Shavuot, the giving of the Ten Commandments.
 During those days of seven weeks (Leviticus 23:9-16) we focus on the Wisdom of Mussar (Learning), using self-discipline to understand language that expresses deep thought, discerning “what is right, just and fair,” as Solomon wrote in Proverbs 1:2-3.
 In counting the Omer daily, we also count our blessings, and cultivate Yeshua’s qualities of honesty, compassion, kindness, patience, forgiveness and a willingness to serve others as to our Gifts and abilities.